Groom (profession)

 Shetland ponies with their drivers and formally dressed grooms in attendance.

 A groom or stable boy (stable hand, stable lad) is a person who is responsible for some or all aspects of the management of horses and/or the care of the stables themselves.
-The term most often refers to a person who is the employee of a stable owner, but an owner of a horse may perform the duties of a groom, particularly if the owner only possesses a few horses.
+The term most often refers to a person who is the employee of a stable owner, but an owner of a horse may perform the duties of a groom, particularly if the owner possesses only a few horses.

 Etymology

 The word appeared in English as grome c.1225, meaning "boy child, boy, youth".
 Its origin is unknown; it has no known cognates in other Germanic languages (e.g. Dutch and German use compound terms, such as Stal(l)knecht 'stable servant', or equivalents of synonyms mentioned below).
 Perhaps, it stems from an Old English root groma, related to growan "grow" or from Old French grommet "servant" (compare Medieval English gromet for "ship's boy", recorded since 1229).

 The word was originally rather grander in status, as in bridegroom and the socially-elevated offices in the English Royal Household of: